 Your instructor will ensure you are positively buoyant, or floating, at the surface when you enter the water.
-This will be done by ensuring you have sufficient air in your BCD.
-In addition, your instructor will show you how to inflate and deflate your BCD at the surface.
+This will be done by adding air to your BCD using the inflator.
+Part of the familiarization process with your equipment is learning to inflate and deflate your BCD at the surface.
 Inflating (adding air) will make you float, deflating (dumping air) will help you sink, and making minor adjustments during the dive will help establish neutral buoyancy.

-Most people float, especially with a wetsuit on; so to help you sink, you will be using some weights (usually hard lead or soft lead shot) to help you sink.
-These weights must be secure but must also be easy to release in an emergency, and your instructor will demonstrate the best procedure.
+Most people float, especially with a wetsuit on; therefore, you will be using some weights (usually hard lead or soft lead shot) to help you sink.
+These weights must be secure but must also be easy to release in an emergency.
+Your instructor will demonstrate the best procedure to do both.

-Below is an illustration of the three states of buoyancy: positive, neutral, and negative.
-You will learn more later about how your equipment helps you achieve the buoyancy that is right for that part of the dive.
+Divers are concerned with three states of buoyancy: positive, neutral, and negative.
+You will learn more later about how your equipment helps you achieve the buoyancy that is right for each phase of the dive.